Scott-Lab-QBI/hpc_pipeline/README.md

 - Wait a few minutes for VS code to install on Awoonga, you may be prompted for your password again
 - Once installation is done, press `ctrl` + `shift` + `\`` to open a terminal on Awoonga

-You will only need to complete the above step once, in the future to log into Awoonga or Mango you will only need to follow the steps in 'logging in' in the section on launching a job below.
+You will only need to complete the above step once, in the future to log into Awoonga or Moss you will only need to follow the steps in 'logging in' in the section on launching a job below.

 Throughout the rest of this document you will need to type commands into this terminal, you can manually retype the commands or you can copy the commands from this page and then Right-click on the terminal to paste.
 Copy this command into the terminal window and replace "your-user-name" with your UQ user name.
 ```